Phil-Mart/solar-analysis/README.md

 # Next Phase: Calculating Potential Earnings

-The state of Texas has a notoriously laissez-faire approach to consumer energy rights, and therefore does not enforce that my energy provider should pay for the energy I produce on their behalf or provide me with credits as compensation.
-This collected data lays the initial groundwork to leverage my legal options so that I can contest my current policy and negotiate future compensation.
+The State of Texas does not currently have a buy-back mandate for solar production from pritate owned systems, meaning that there's also a considerable amount of money being made from energy exports from this system.
+This collected data lays the initial groundwork to leverage my legal options so that I can contest my current policy and negotiate future compensation, possibly by switching plans based on buy-back rates.

 # Conclusion